Barbaria (region): History

 In the 6th-century Sassanid text, the Letter of Tansar, the third part of the world is designated the “Land of the Blacks” which stretches from Barbaria to India.
 Barbaria in this context alludes to the city of Berbera.
 The Persian Firdawsi in his epic, the Shahnama, refers to 'Barbaristan', which according to J. Darmester corresponds with modern-day Somalia.

+Barbaria and Axum

+In the Himyarite-Axumite war of 270-272 defeated Axumites fled torwards the Barbarian sea.